35percent/11tystarter/src/posts/garland-ct-2.md

 #### Land sold for £1

-The transfer of land document agreed between the Council and Southern Housing Group shows that the land was sold for £1.
+The transfer of land document agreed between the Council and Southern Housing Group for the sale shows that the car-park land was sold for £1.
 It requires that the ‘Transferee shall ensure that the Social Housing Units shall only be used for Social Housing’ (13.5.1); that they ‘are let in accordance with the provisions of the Nominations agreement’ (13.5.2).
 The total number of ‘Social Housing Units’ should be in accordance with ‘clause 21 of an Agreement for Lease’, between the parties, dated 26 May 2005 (13.1.5; 13.1.6).

 ![](img/trans_of_land_doc_one.jpg)